Kunull/Writeups/docs/Pwn College/Assembly Crash Course.md

 > We will now set the following in preparation for your code:\
 > [0x404000] = 0x11980e

-We can solve this level using the lower bit equivalent registers mentioned in [level 6](Assembly%20Crash%20Course.md#level-6).
-In that case, we can would need to know how many bits is referred to by which term.
+In order to solve this level, we need to learn about lower bit equivalent register.

 ```
 * Quad Word = 8 Bytes = 64 bits